NoviScl/BiasInNLP/README.md

 Dirk Hovy (Bocconi) [[pubs](https://dblp.org/pid/82/8159.html)]

 The folllowing is mainly categorised by the types of bias.
 But many papers have covered multiple types of biases and in some cases the methods proposed are generalizable.
+Under each category, the papers are in chronological order.

 ## Gender Bias